Cypress to Playwright migration: A step-by-step guide

 • Powerful debugging tools: Trace viewer and network monitoring

-Why teams are moving to Playwright
+Why Teams Are Moving to Playwright

 I like watching how teams evolve their testing strategies.
 Most begin with Cypress due to its ease of use and rapid setup, but as projects expand, they hit the limitations of scalability and compatibility.